michalmoninec/mow_it/README.md

 # MOW_IT - lawn mowing web browser game

-Simple web browser game.

-Tests should be taken with caution because they served as a way to learn and try to test different things.
+Simple web browser game where player mows a garden with some obstacles while trying to cut grass on all cells of the lawn.

 ### Dependencies